Apple Bread with Cinnamon Crumble

 - In another small bowl, combine the cubed butter, flour, brown sugar, and cinnamon with a fork.
 Sprinkle the crumble over the bread.
 Top with the remaining chopped apples.

-- Allow the bread to cool in the pan, then remove and slice before serving.
+- Allow the bread to cool in the pan for 10 minutes, then remove and cool completely on a wire rack before slicing.

 This apple bread looks delicious!
 Especially with the cinnamon crumble on top!